Sabena: 1990–1995: Sabena World Airlines

 A new name, Sabena World Airlines, and colours were introduced for the 1990s.
 The new livery had an overall white colour and the white circle tail logo in blue on the fin.
-A large "Sabena" title covered the fuselage in light blue and the name "Belgian World Airlines" was at times just visible, though the title was also painted on the fuselage in small, clear letters.
-The 1990s saw further fleet type renewal: the DC-10-30s were replaced with twin-engined Airbus A330 and the Boeing 747s with four-engined Airbus A340.
+A large "Sabena" title covered the fuselage in light blue, and the name "Belgian World Airlines" was at times just visible, though the title was also painted on the fuselage in small, clear letters.
+The 1990s saw further fleet type renewal: the DC-10-30s were replaced with twin-engined Airbus A330s, and the Boeing 747s with four-engined Airbus A340s.

-After the liberalisation of the airline industry throughout Europe and the economic consequences of the Gulf War, the Belgian government, the main shareholder of the company, realized that Sabena had little chance of surviving on its own in this very competitive market, and began searching for a suitable partner.
+After the liberalisation of the airline industry throughout Europe and the economic consequences of the Gulf War, the Belgian government, the main shareholder of the company, realized that Sabena had little chance of surviving on its own in this very competitive market and began searching for a suitable partner.

-Sabena remained in a poor financial state, and year after year the Belgian government had to cover losses, however it was prevented from providing new funds due to EU State Aid rules.
+Sabena remained in a poor financial state, and year after year the Belgian government had to cover losses; however, it was prevented from providing new funds due to EU State Aid rules.
 For help in business due to their financial problems, Sabena leased a couple of Boeing 747s from Air France.
-Many more aircraft were leased for longer periods, but had to keep their distinctive French registration numbers.
+Many more aircraft were leased for longer periods but had to keep their distinctive French registration numbers.

-Around 1987, SAS tried to merge with the carrier, but the merger was blocked by the Belgian authorities.
-In 1989, British Airways and KLM purchased stakes in Sabena, which were later sold back to the Belgian government.
+Around 1987, the Belgian authorities blocked the merger attempt between SAS and the carrier.
+British Airways and KLM purchased stakes in Sabena in 1989 but later sold them back to the Belgian government.
 In 1993, Air France purchased a large minority stake in Sabena, which it sold soon after.
 Finally, in 1995, Swissair purchased a 49 percent stake in Sabena and took over management.

 In 1993 Sabena adopted its third and final logo, and its head office was in the Air Terminus building on Rue Cardinal Mercier in Brussels.

 In 1994, Paul Rusesabagina, a manager for Sabena-owned hotels in the former Belgian territory of Rwanda, sheltered over 1200 Tutsis and moderate Hutus at the Hôtel des Mille Collines of Kigali, saving them from being slaughtered by the Interahamwe militia during the Rwandan genocide (this is depicted in the 2004 motion picture Hotel Rwanda).